๐Ÿ‘‰๐Ÿป Break Free from Traumaโ€”Explore the Holistic Trauma Resetโ„ข

 EMDR was developed specifically to help trauma survivors!

-This can help individuals feel more in control of their emotions and reactions and improve their ability to cope with similar situations.
-Essentially, unlike other modes of therapy, EMDR works to ensure you stay within your coping threshold.
+This can help you feel more in control of your emotions and reactions and improve your ability to cope with similar situations.
+Essentially, unlike other modes of therapy, EMDR works to ensure you stay within your coping thresholdโ€”which is the biggest key!

 Does EMDR work for trauma survivors?